Espeer5/space_tanks/README.md

 **RESOURCES USED:** Edward Speer.

-## Monday May 23 11:000 - 3:00 PM
+## Monday May 23 11:00 - 3:00 PM

-**WHO:** Eddie
+**WHO:** Jack and Eddie

 **WHAT:** Created a struct for different weapons that create different projectile types with different force creators for the game, and making body be represented by a list of polygons instead of one polygon

-**BUGS:** The struct I made for storing weapons as colors didn't process through scene correctly because I was a brick and was passing in a single pointer instead of a pointer to a pointer
+**BUGS:** The struct we made for storing weapons as colors didn't process through scene correctly because we were passing in a single pointer instead of a pointer to a pointer

 **RESOURCES USED:** None